bloominstituteoftechnology/web-guided-project-class-components-solution/README.md

 ## Guided Project Outline

 ### Introduce Yourself

 ### Introduce the Module
+* Last module of frontend programming
+* We will build toward making full frontend apps that interact with apis
+* CRUD apps.

 ### Introduce Sprint
 * Our focus over the week is professional usage of React components.
 * Explore advanced concepts on the different ways React Components work, scale and are tested for industry level projects.
+* Help channel is avaliable
+* Office hours from 2:30 - 3:30 Lambda Time - Peer Programming Hour
+* Before hours and after hours support is being setup.
+* DO CHECK FOR UNDERSTANDINGS AND PULSE CHECKS

 ### Review Following Along
 #### 1. Review the mechanics of functional components.